Bhargavi84/yoga-emporium/README.md

      This feature also have all 3 categories hover button on the top to swap the category.

 ### Special Offers
- * Speacial Offers nav item has 4 dropdowns :-
+    * Special Offers nav item has 4 dropdowns :-
     * New Arrival :- When clicked , it will sort the products category New arrival and displays on the screen.
     Also has hover button on the top to display which category you are viewing.
     * Deals :- When clicked, it will sort the products category Deals and displays on the screen.